cpn-paladino/dio-courses/node-express/README.md

 # Basic CRUD

-Using Express and routes, it was done a simple CRUD(Create, Read, Update, Delete) trough methods POST, GET, PUT & DELETE.
+Using Express and Node.js, it was done a simple CRUD(Create, Read, Update, Delete) through methods POST, GET, PUT & DELETE.